sparkesILASP/FastLAS/bounds-impl-notes.md

 Not all sub-classes are used.
 E.g., NBinOp.

-An NRule is a NRuleHead paired with a set of NLiterals
+An NRule is a NRuleHead paired with a set of NLiterals.

+### Idea

+Rewrite to head/body distinction is either
+	- A flag
+		And implement checks on functions for flag.
+	- A subclass adding only functions as necessary
+		And cast between the two classes when needed.